Krytic/MyBBWiki/Upload/inc/plugins/wiki/docs/extensibility.md

 ## Languages

-Here is a complete list of translations available for MyBB Wiki:
+Here is a complete list of languages available for MyBB Wiki.
+They are included in the latest releases; you just need to switch your board to using them:

 - English
 - Persian
+- Polish